Jonathan India Player Props: Reds vs. Brewers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Jonathan India?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jonathan India At The Plate

-- Among qualified hitters in MLB play, he ranks 46th in batting average, 32nd in on-base percentage, and 91st in slugging.
+- Among the qualified hitters in MLB action, he ranks 45th in batting average, 26th in on-base percentage, and 86th in slugging.

-- In four games this season, he has hit a long ball (7.1%, and 2% of his trips to the dish).

-- In 16 games this year (28.6%), India has picked up an RBI, and in four of those games (7.1%) he had two or more.
+- He has gone deep in five games this year (8.8%), leaving the park in 2.4% of his chances at the plate.

+- India has had an RBI in 17 games this year (29.8%), including five multi-RBI outings (8.8%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 64.3% of his games this year, with two or more runs scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.